 - Wear correct uniform, bring all you need for the day and carry your CLUE card.

-- Be prompt to school and lessons.
+- · Be prompt to school and lessons.

 - Be polite and attentive to all.

-- Keep to the one way system around school.

 - Before 8.45am, use the Dining Room, Plasma or Library.

 - Remain in school unless you have a letter of permission to leave.

-- Use technology responsibly.
+- · Use technology responsibly.

-- Switch your phone off and store it safely in your bag.
+- · Switch your phone off and store it safely in your bag.

-- Use smart watches for time keeping only.
+- · Use smart watches for time keeping only.

 - Use maximum size 2 footballs on the yard.

-- Do not smoke, trade or gamble.
+- · Do not smoke, trade or gamble.

-- Do not bring these banned items:
+- · Do not bring these banned items:

 - cigarettes, e-cigs, lighters or matches

 - energy drinks

 - chewing gum

 - electronic devices e.g. gaming machines

 - large sums of money

 - pornographic or other inappropriate images

 - fireworks

 - alcohol or illegal drugs

 - stolen items

 - knives or other dangerous items.